What BAC water changes

 BAC water changes concentration, not the total amount of compound in the vial.
 More water spreads the same compound over more liquid.

-See how BAC water amount changes concentration, dose volume, and syringe marks.
+See how BAC water amount changes peptide concentration, dose volume, and U-100 syringe marks before you draw.

 BAC water changes concentration, not the total amount of compound in the vial.
 More water spreads the same compound over more liquid.